Register of New Zealand

 WEDDERSPOON, Rev Alexander Carrick

-Educated at Edinburgh University & United Presbyterian College Edinburgh;
+Educated at Edinburgh University and United Presbyterian College Edinburgh;

 Licensed by Edinburgh Presbytery of the United Presbyterian Church 1890

-His fellow-students in UP College preceded him to NZ & urged him to come too.
+His fellow-students in United Presbyterian College preceded him to New Zealand and urged him to come too.

 Lived in Invercargill in retirement; supply at intervals as he was fit.